aschober/vinyl-cast/README.md

 The app was developed and tested using a Behringer UCA202.

-Note below devices determined not to be compatible with Android / Vinyl Cast:
+Note below devices determined to **not** be compatible with Android / Vinyl Cast:
 -  Dynasy ProAudio DA-UA2D

 #### :electric_plug: USB Adapter